gSchool/ada-developer-skills/01-roundtable-guides/tdd-exercise-roundtable.md

 * Was it hard to write things in TDD fashion?
 * What questions do you have on TDD development?

 Lets also share some TDD-Exercise tests and `score` methods.

-What are some new things you learn from classmates.
+What are some new things you learned from classmates?